-Application instructions for financial assistance for the NODP
+Application instructions for financial assistance under the Northern Ontario Development Program

 Application for financial assistance:

 Before completing your Application, carefully review the Northern Ontario Development Program (NODP) Guidelines to verify that your organization and proposed activities fit within the appropriate program criteria and priorities.
 FedNor will work to ensure project applications also align with the Government of Canada's Prosperity and Growth Strategy for Northern Ontario.

 Complete an Application for Financial Assistance providing key contact and project information, along with a brief summary of how the proposed project will result in the following outcomes, based on the NODP priority under which you are applying:

 - Increased community mobilization to identify and prioritize viable economic opportunities through strong decision making and planning;

 - Strengthened economic competitiveness in the community through priorities to diversify and stimulate business investment and growth in the short- to medium-term (up to five years);